ElvenStudio/product-attribute/product_brand/README.rst

 Known issues / Roadmap
 ======================

-* add a field with brands assiciated to a Customer or Supplier on the Customers/Suppliers Form View
+* add a field with brands associated to a Customer or Supplier on the Customers/Suppliers Form View